Feyerabend/cc/ch08/sec8.13/README.md

 Language design therefore involves continual compromise.

+#### Type philosophies

 This has produced diverse language philosophies.
 Some languages emphasize minimal typing and programmer freedom.
 Others embrace maximal static guarantees.
 Languages such as C traditionally prioritize control and performance, tolerating potentially unsafe operations.
 Languages such as Haskell emphasize semantic clarity and strong abstraction.
 Languages such as Rust pursue safety without garbage collection through ownership and borrowing disciplines encoded in the type system.

 The emergence of ownership types and linear types represents another significant chapter.